Sydney-Informatics-Hub/geodata-harvester/paper/paper.md

 The ``Geodata-Harvester`` is designed to be modular and extensible, offering multiple front-end notebooks and use case scenarios to encourage interaction and experimentation with the pipeline.
 With its connectivity support to the Google Earth Engine (GEE) API [@Gorelick:2017] and integrating the latest GEE add-ons [@Wu:2020; @Montero:2021; @Montero:2022], the software also enables users to perform petabyte-scale operations, including temporal cloud/shadow masking and automatic calculation of spectral indices.

-## Statement of need
+## Statement of Need

 There is an enormous amount of national/global space-time data that is free and accessible, such as numerous satellite platforms, weather, terrain, soil, and landscape data.
 Currently, a researcher must search through several places for these resources.
 This includes publication search engines, specialist aggregators or repositories, R/Python libraries, between statistical packages, GitHub, on the web and through personal contacts.
 Many data layers require a number of post-processing steps that a user can undertake to extract meaning, e.g. spatial alignment, temporal means, aggregating in time.
 The data would then be able to be selected and extracted in the desired format, and stored to either their local desktop, or virtual desktop with access to a high compute workspace.
 All of the above is a non-trivial task and the ideal experience for researchers would be to be able to find and extract key foundational datasets (such as climate, landscape, soil, and remote sensed data) at once given the required spatial, area and temporal range for their analysis.

+The need for a ``Geodata-Harvester`` emerges from the increasing demand for an extendable, automated, and reusable system for geo-spatial and environmental data extraction and machine learning model preparation.
 The ``Geodata-Harvester`` software allows researchers to jumpstart their analysis with a ready-made set of spatial-temporal aligned raster maps and dataframes.
+Unlike geodata-handler packages such as `osgeo` libraries, `rasterio` [^1], `rioxarray`[^2], `pystack`[^3], `intake` plugins[^4], the Geodata-Harvester builds on top of these resources a cohesive workflow for automatic data extraction from multiple geospatial sources at once.
+Its unique features include reproducible workflows via YAML settings files, connectivity to a wide range of geodata APIs, automatic data retrieval and processing, and high-level integration of Google Earth Engine capabilities.
+The aim of this on-going project is to offer a flexible all-in-one solution, enabling efficient geospatial research and machine learning applications.

 ### Tutorials and Workshops